xKarnSinghx/Compiler-Design-Lab/README.md

 Q4.
 Given  an  input  sentence,  write  a  Lex  Program  to find  the  maximum number of characters present in the longest word.

+#ASSIGNMENT 3:

+Q1.A story writer wishesto recheck his story.
+In ordertorecheck he needs to find all those words which are followed by ‘?’and ‘!’.
+Write a lex program that can solve his problem.

+Q2.Write a lex program to design a DFA over input {0,1}, which accept odd no. of 0s or even no. of 1s but not both together.

+Q3.Write  a  lex  program to  design  a  DFA  over input {a,b}, which  accepts  all  thewords containing odd number of ‘b’.

+Q4.Given a text file, write a lex program to search aninput word in the file.
+If the word is present then count the total number of its occurrences, and replace every odd occurrenceof the word with your roll number.